panby34/river-ranz/content/posts/BreakaBull.md

 ## Why BreakaBull?

 *BreakaBull* is a cozy game, but it also has a unique level of difficulty to it.
-Since you play as a bull, they have to do everything with their hooves.
+Since you play as a bull, you have to do everything with your hooves.
 This can range from making tea and serving customers to sweeping and doing soothing chores around the tea shop.
+Seems simple enough, right?
+But the difficulty lies with the hooves— without the luxury of opposable thumbs, every task requires careful consideration and grace.
+Gameplay is focused on navigating a world that isn't built for you, but without any stressful stakes.
+Do your best to appease the clientele— or don't.
+We won't tell.
-The customers are unique, too— they each have their own backstory and will talk to you about their day, their past, their hopes and dreams... every one of them is their own ~~person~~ animal.
+Every day, customers will come into the tea shop.
+They're unique, too— each customer has their own backstory and will talk to you about their day, their past, their hopes and dreams... every one of them is their own ~~person~~ animal.

 ## My Contributions